 For the fish-averse, there’s a smoky chicken, bacon and tomato shio ramen, which derives its flavour from salt and blistered cherry tomatoes more than soy, and comes with a little smoked olive oil and some roasted, soy-marinated chicken breast.

 The miso-tonkotsu (pork bone) ramen has “a really strong garlic and roasted chicken fat flavour” – you can see a slick of hot chicken fat on the surface – with chashu, caramelised onions, and bok choy on top.

-And the fiery tantanmen is a Japanese-Korean riff on dandanmian, a Szechuan dish also known as dan dan noodles.
+And Reardon says the fiery tantanmen is a take on dandanmian, a Szechuan dish also known as dan dan noodles.
 Chicken broth is seasoned with gochujang (chilli paste), tahini and chilli oil, then Szechuan-spiced pork mince, bok choy and a mirin egg are all piled on top.